navaneethku/bloom/README.md

 The therapy chat app aligns with SDG 3 - Good Health and Well-being, which aims to ensure healthy lives and promote well-being for all at all ages, with specific targets related to mental health.

 ## Usage
-To use the therapy chat app, simply download the app from the App Store or Google Play, create an account, and answer a few questions about your mental health needs and preferences.
+To use the therapy chat app, simply download the apk.
 The app will then use a matching algorithm to pair you with a licensed mental health professional who can provide personalized therapy services through chat.